Sixzero/AutoGamer.jl/Readme.md

 # AutoGamer.jl

-A simple package to automate playing games on Android using Julia.
+A simple package to automate UI usage and games on Android using Julia.

 - Collecting gameplay data (recording gameplay video and touches on the screen)
 - Preprocess the collected data (extracting frames from the video, and matching with touches)